How to Buy a Crib

 Even if you choose to start out with a bassinet or a bedside sleeper, every baby eventually needs a crib.
-Here’s how to make sure baby sleeps safe and sound in theirs, no matter when they start to use it.
+Here’s how to make sure baby sleeps safe and sound in his or hers, no matter when you introduce it.

-Make sure baby's room is well-ventilated.
+Make sure baby’s room is well-ventilated, adding a fan to the space if necessary.
 Evidence shows this helps prevent SIDS.

 Keep baby’s crib or bassinet away from blinds or drapery, which are strangulation hazards.

-Baby should always be put to bed on her back — this is the safest position for SIDS prevention.
+Babies should always be put to bed on their backs—this is the safest position for SIDS prevention.

 While a soft, quilted mattress might sound comfy, it actually poses a suffocation risk for baby.
-Look for a firm mattress, which will also better support her back.
+Look for a firm mattress, which will also offer better support.

 Use the manual!
 If it’s shaky when you’re done or there are any leftover pieces you’re not quite sure what to do with, you missed or botched a step somewhere.
 Keep trying until you have a steady crib, and don’t be shy about using the customer service line.